beitbeaver/beitbeaver-website/_posts/2018-02-14-how-tall-are-you-in-radians.md

 class: post-template
 subclass: 'post tag-outside-imperial'
 author: beaver
-excerpt: "Find out your height in radians with our simple calculator.
-Enter your height below!"
+excerpt: "Find out your height in radians with our simple calculator."
 ---

 Find out your height in radians with our simple calculator.
 Enter your height below!